wizzup/wizzup.github.io/README.md

-wizzup.github.com
+wizzup.github.io
 =================

-my github page
+my github page: wizzup.github.io, wizzup.com

-# Build
+# Build the `site` generator

-There are 2 ways to build the site generator
+There are 2 ways to build the `site` generator

 ## Nix build